The True Meaning of Canadian Family Day Is Cocaine

-For those of you out of the loop, Family Day is a cherished statutory holiday invented to break up the New Year’s-to-Good Friday grind.
-It’s a welcome respite from the Seasonal Affective Disorder you inevitably pick up by living through a Canadian winter.
+Family Day, celebrated yesterday, is a cherished statutory holiday in Canada invented to break up the New Year’s-to-Good Friday grind.
+It’s a welcome respite from the seasonal affective disorder you inevitably pick up by living through a Canadian winter.
 It’s not celebrated in Quebec, New Brunswick, or Newfoundland and Labrador (because they hate families) and in Manitoba it’s called Louis Riel Day (because they hate Canada).
-PEI and Nova Scotia also call it something different too but who cares.
+PEI and Nova Scotia also call it something different, but who cares.

 Videos by VICE